sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/s3/index.md

 ---
 layout: default
-title: Upload result to S3.
+title: Upload result to S3 or Digital Ocean's Spaces.
-description: You can upload the HTML/videos to S3.
+description: You can upload the HTML/videos to S3 or Digital Ocean's Spaces.
 Here's how to do that.
-keywords: S3, aws, amazon, configure, sitespeed.io
+keywords: S3, spaces, do, digital ocean, aws, amazon, configure, sitespeed.io
 author: Peter Hedenskog
 nav: documentation
 category: sitespeed.io